rayyan-aburajab/visium_microbiome_probe/README.md

 The pipeline is designed to create custom 16S rRNA split-ligation probe panels targeting microbiome species for use with the 10x Genomics Visium CytAssist platform.

 The pipeline is organized into two sequential stages:
-- The first takes NCBI 16S rRNA FASTA sequences and an accessions file as input, generates per-species consensus sequences via multiple sequence alignment with MAFFT, designs split-ligation probe pairs passing GC content, homopolymer, and junction QC filters, and validates candidate probes by BLAST against the NCBI 16S rRNA RefSeq database.
+- The first takes NCBI 16S rRNA FASTA sequences and an accessions file as input, generates per-species consensus sequences via multiple sequence alignment with MAFFT, designs split-ligation probe pairs passing Visium probe requirements, and validates candidate probes by BLAST against the NCBI 16S rRNA RefSeq database.
-- The second stage takes a user-curated probe selection file, runs secondary QC including melting temperature, hairpin, homodimer, heterodimer, and near-duplicate checks, generates a probe ordering file with appended handle sequences, and produces FASTA, GTF, and metadata files for appending to an existing Visium CytAssist reference.
+- The second stage takes a user-curated probe selection file, runs secondary QC and near-duplicate checks, generates a probe file with appended handle sequences, and produces FASTA, GTF, and metadata files for appending to an existing Visium reference.

 ## Dependencies

-A conda environment file is provided to reproduce the exact environment used:
+A conda environment file is provided:

 ```bash
 conda env create -f environment.yml